Pedram-Naghib/Telegram-Downloader-Game-Tool/README.md

 RedditPass = ''
 TTBotToken = ''
 ```
+Database used in this project is MongoDB, make sure to connect your MongoDB by filling `MONGODB_PWD`, `MONGODB_URI` which
+are password and connection string respectively.

 Feel free to send links from all three platforms and see how the bot responds/handles them.